 The Group runs its daily office operation with the objectives of energy conservation, adequate utilisation of resources with wasterecycling, as well as enhancing environment awareness of the staff.
-The Company has spared no effort to advocate "reducing", "re-use" and "recycling" and reduce energy consumption by encouraging the staffs the use of email for internal and external communications, using e-files at the server, double-sided printing and photocopying, promotion of the use of recycled paper, reduce unnecessary printing and photocopying, and making best effort in recycling all office supplies and equipment.
+The Company has spared no effort to advocate "reducing", "re-use" and "recycling" and reduce energy consumption by encouraging the staffs the use of email for internal and external communications, using e-files at the server, double-sided printing and photocopying, promotion of the use of recycled paper, reduce unnecessary printing and photocopying, making best effort in recycling all office supplies and equipment using LED lighting and further installation of occupancy and motion sensors, and reducing the packaging around the purchased products, number of containers and the resultant transport emissions by increasing volume of the container.